kratisto/docs/pages/storage_and_backup/object_storage/s3_create_bucket/guide.en-gb.md

 Finally, name your bucket:
 > [!primary]
 >
 > Buckets' names are global.
-It's not possible to give the same name to two different buckets within the OVHcloud regions.
+It's not possible to give the same name to two different buckets across all the OVHcloud regions.
 >

 ![Container name](images/object_storage-bucke_creation_step7.png)